gisoftlab/tlusty_test/README.md

 ------------------------------------------------------------
-  INSTALATION API PLATFORM WITH READT ADMIN ON LOCALMACHINE
+  INSTALATION API PLATFORM WITH REACT-ADMIN ON LOCALMACHINE
 ------------------------------------------------------------

 Create your own fork of this repository.